Shaina-Z/Git-Cookin-/egdd.md

 \- There’s a small restaurant with multiple rooms for players to switch through
 \- There are orders that need to be fulfilled and sent out by the player
 \- There is a small notepad that represents a Git Console that will always be on display
-\- Periodically instructions will appear on the screen
+\- Periodically, instructions will appear on the screen

 ## Core Gameplay Mechanics (Detailed)